Dylan Armstrong: Career

+Armstrong competed for the Texas Longhorns men's track and field team in the NCAA in 2001.

 Prior to focusing on the shot put in 2004, Armstrong competed in the hammer throw.
 As a junior, he won a gold medal at the 1999 Pan American Junior Games and a silver medal at the 2000 World Junior Championships.
 He continues to hold the North American high school and junior records in the hammer throw.
 His personal best is 71.51 ft, achieved in April 2003 in Walnut.

 Armstrong achieved a personal best, and Canadian record at that time, of 21.04 meters at the 2008 Summer Olympics in Beijing, where he finished fourth, missing out on a medal by a single centimetre.
-However, on August 20, 2014 the Canadian Olympic Committee announced that Armstrong would be awarded the 2008 Summer Olympic bronze medal by the International Olympic Committee.
+However, on August 20, 2014, the Canadian Olympic Committee announced that Armstrong would be awarded the 2008 Summer Olympic bronze medal by the International Olympic Committee.
 This followed a retroactive lifetime ban for doping violations dating back to 2005 given to Belarusian shot putter Andrei Mikhnevich, who had won the medal initially.